 Cost of employment

-Occasionally, potential clients ask freelance technical writers to justify their apparently high rates.
-Typically, the person who asks the question is not an accountant, and compares only the salary of an employed person with the freelance writer's day rate.
-This page and the (associated spreadsheet) help to show the true cost of employing someone, and put freelancers' fees into perspective.
+Sometimes, potential customers ask freelance technical writers to explain their apparently high rates.
+Typically, the person who asks the question is not an accountant, and compares only the salary of an employed person with the freelance technical writers's day rate.
+This page and the related spreadsheet help to show the true cost of employing someone, and put freelancers' fees into perspective.

-A danger with comparing our fees to the cost of employing someone is that we can become caught up in trying to justify our rates.
-That's the wrong approach, because freelancers and employees solve different problems for clients and employers.
+A problem with comparing our fees to the cost of employing someone is that possible customers then think of freelancers as equivalent to employees.
+That is not correct, because freelancers and employees solve different problems for customers and for employers.

 Calculating employment costs

-Various web sites suggest that the full cost of employing someone is between about 40% (www.interimmanagementuk.com/management-cost.htm) and 100% (www.startinbusiness.co.uk/flowchart/4flowchart_employment.htm) of an employee's salary, in addition to the salary itself.
+Different websites suggest that the full cost of employing someone is between approximately 40% and 100% of an employee's salary, plus the salary itself.

-How are the numbers derived?
-We could not find a detailed cost model that is recognised by (or defined by) professional bodies or HM Government, so we devised our own (cost-of-employment-calculator.xls).
-Many thanks to the people on UKBF (www.ukbusinessforums.co.uk) and PCG (www.pcg.org.uk) who contributed their knowledge.
+How are the numbers calculated?
+We did not find a detailed cost model that is accepted by professional organizations or HM Government.
+Therefore, we designed a cost model (cost-of-employment-calculator.xls), with the help of people from UKBF (www.ukbusinessforums.co.uk) and PCG (www.ipse.co.uk).

 Costs vary by employment sector.
 The spreadsheet is for office-based work.
 It is not perfect.
 As far as we know, there is no one correct method of calculating employee costs.
-For example, the marginal costs of a new employee wouldn't generate additional infrastructure costs.
-Does that mean that you shoudn't apportion infrastructure cost to the new employee?
+For example, the marginal costs of a new employee do not increase the infrastructure cost.
+Therefore, do you apportion infrastructure cost to the new employee?

 See also ![]()